Konstantin Dejanović: Family

 Dejanović was married twice.
 The name of his first wife is unknown, but she is not identical with Thamar (Tamara), the daughter of the Emperor (tsar) Ivan Alexander of Bulgaria, who had married a certain despotēs Constantine.
 Konstantin married as his second wife Eudokia of Trebizond, daughter of Emperor Alexios III of Trebizond and Theodora Kantakouzene.
-By his first wife, Konstantin had at least one daughter and possibly a son:
+By his first wife, Konstantin had at least four daughters and possibly a son: